- Sardar Patel: The Iron man of India

 (Colonel James Todd)

-This discovery helped Princep to decode the script.
-He was then able to illustrate the nine stages of development of each letter of the modern Devanagari.
+This discovery enabled Prinsep to decode the script and also allowed him to illustrate the nine stages of development for each letter of modern Devanagari.

 Nowadays it is agreed among the scholars that the Devanagari script has passed through three distinct stages; first the Ashoka Brahmi; second a more ornate, chunky script (Gupta Brahmi); and third, a more curved and rounded script (Kutila) from which springs the script of Devanagari.